tunabelly/LetsMove/README.md

 Requirements
 ------------
-- Builds and runs on Mac OS X 10.8 or higher.
+- Builds and runs on macOS 10.8 or higher.
 - This version is built around and requires ARC.
 - Does NOT support sandboxed applications.